tyanyuy3125/RenderToy/README.md

 * OpenMP 5+
 * Catch2 3.2.1+ (for unit tests)
     * https://github.com/catchorg/Catch2/blob/devel/docs/cmake-integration.md#installing-catch2-from-git-repository
-* libx11-dev 1.6.9+ (for Interactive demo)
-    * Make use of the package manager of your system.

 > Intel® OIDN used by denoising demo has special hardware requirements.
 Please refer to https://www.openimagedenoise.org/ for more info. **This does not affect the compilation of RenderToy library itself.**